The Bali surf guide for beginners

 The power of the ocean

-You should take a few things into account before jumping into that big blue ocean.
+The most important thing to take into account before jumping into that big blue ocean is that actual pool of water.
 That ocean is a force of nature and it’s good to know that every single beach is different.
-Make sure you know how the current is, if there are any rips and what the general conditions are.
+Make sure you know how the current is, if there are any rips, and what the general conditions are.
 That way the lifeguards can keep on chilling on the beach, just how we like it.
+When arriving at a surf spot, make sure to spend at least 30 minutes studying the waves before you paddle out.
+Watch where the waves break, where other surfers paddle out, how big the sets (the bigger waves coming through) are, and what level of surfers the other people in the water are.
+Don’t paddle out when the waves look too big or heavy for you.

 Safety first

-Then, important as well as I notice a lot of beginner surfers tend to forget about this.
+Then, important as well, as I notice a lot of beginner surfers tend to forget about this.
 Hold on to your board!
 You got a big foamy board that, although made of foam, can do some damage to the people around you.
 Your teacher will learn you how to get through the waves, so pay good attention here.
 Don’t just jump off your board or let it slip without looking around if there aren’t any people around you.
+When trying to get through the waves, always make sure your board is vertically placed, not horizontally.
+It saves you a broken nose.

 Just some final words